 Paisley FM 107.5 is licensed by Ofcom to serve the towns and communities of Paisley, Renfrew and Johnstone and surroundings parts of Renfrewshire.
-Following engineering test transmissions, Paisley FM 107.5 will launch on Friday 1 February 2019.
+Engineering test transmissions commenced on Friday 1 March with regular programming commencing on Monday 18 March 2019.

 On Thursday 1 February 2018, Ofcom announced that Paisley FM (2017) Ltd., has been awarded an FM radio broadcasting licence to serve Paisley and Renfrewshire.